The Risk of Bad Security to Marketing Agencies

 - Security is an ongoing process, so treat it that way in how periodic check-ins are performed

 Security these days succeeds or fails based on people.
-Policies that can be enforced and checked are important to put in, such as:
+Policies that can be enforced and checked are essential to put in, such as:

 - Require that employees keep their PC or Mac on the latest OS.